 The Voya Corporate Leaders Trust Fund

 You could actually go on like this for hours.
 And that’s before breaking those companies down into their constituent parts.
-I mean AT&T owns the likes of CNN, HBO and Warner Brothers.
+I mean, AT&T owns the likes of CNN, HBO and Warner Brothers.
 Exxon Mobil is also one of the world’s largest chemical companies.
 Berkshire Hathaway is a sprawling conglomerate that owns chunks of Coca-Cola and Wells Fargo, as well as wholly-owned subsidiaries like GEICO.
 And so it goes on.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the form below and hit the “subscribe” button.
 Thank you for reading!